Can I put milk in a tea kettle?

 - Use a small amount of milk:

-The less milk you use, the less likely it is to spill over.
+Under the premise, the less milk you use, the less likely it is to spill over.

 - Don’t let the milk boil: